Applied Part 10. Protecting Metrics from Goodhart: Guard Metrics and Emergency Mode

 silent_p018%.

-Formally the KPI improved.
-But the system started missing critical events more often without manual review and escalation.
-Block such a release: it transfers risk from the visible report into future repeat incidents, post-mortem regressions, and lost chains of responsibility.
+Formally, the KPI has improved.
+But the system has started missing critical events more often without manual review and escalation.
+Block such a release: it shifts the risk from the visible report to future recurring incidents, post-mortem regressions, and lost responsibility chains.

-The antidote in validation.md is formal conditions that prevent optimization from redefining the meaning of quality.
-The minimal set is three rules, and they must be checked simultaneously:
+Antibodies in validation.md are formal conditions that prevent optimization from redefining the meaning of quality.
+The minimum set is three rules, and they must be checked simultaneously:

 | Rule | What It Protects | Boundary |